Lionel of Antwerp, Duke of Clarence: Second marriage and death

 The marriage contract was signed at the Palace of Westminster in May 1367.
 In February 1368, the Duke of Clarence, having married his 13-year-old daughter Philippa to the 16-year-old Edmund Mortimer, 3rd Earl of March, sailed for Italy.
 He was accompanied by a retinue of 457 people, who took with them at least 1,280 horses.
 The wedding ceremony itself took place on 28 May or 5 June in front of Cathedral of Santa Maria Maggiore (where later the Milan Cathedral was built).
 There is evidence that the elderly poet Petrarch took part in the wedding dinner during the luxurious celebrations that followed the wedding ceremony, which was distinguished by great pomp, sitting among the greatest guests at the first table.
 In the next 5 months there were continuous celebrations, feasts and tournaments.

 Violante's dowry was the enormous amount of 2 million golden florins, together with the fiefdoms of Alba, Mondovì, Cuneo, Cherasco, and Demonte.
 English chroniclers, reporting the incredible success of Edward III's marriage policy, believed that Galeazzo II Visconti transferred half of his lands to his son-in-law.
-However, the marriage turned out to be short and fruitless: already at the beginning of October 1368, Lionel fell ill with an unknown illness and died on 17 October in the city of Alba in Piedmont.
+However, the marriage turned out to be short and fruitless: at the beginning of October 1368, Lionel fell ill with an unknown illness and died on 17 October in the city of Alba in Piedmont.
 Suspicions soon arose that he was poisoned by his father-in-law, although this was never proven.
-The 19th century historian Thomas Frederick Tout points out that Galeazzo II had no motive to kill his son-in-law, whose death led to the collapse of his ambitions.
+The 19th-century historian Thomas Frederick Tout points out that Galeazzo II had no motive to kill his son-in-law, whose death led to the collapse of his ambitions.